Preparing Your House for an Open for Inspection

 - Open all blinds, curtains and shutters

-- Remove or reposition your furniture to make it easy to move through the space – flow is important
+- Reposition your furniture to make it easy to move through the space – flow is important

 - Clear the clutter – if you have more on your kitchen benches than in the cupboards you need to clear it away